bbatsov/batsov.com/_posts/2021-12-19-building-emacs-from-source-with-pgtk.md

 * We configure, compile and install Emacs.
 I have an 8-core CPU, therefore the `make -j8`.

 As you can see I went with the minimal feature-set needed by me (only `-with-pgtk`).
-Feel free to add whatever `--with-x` flags you might need, but keep in mind that most compilation flags will require you got install additional packages.
+Feel free to add whatever `--with-x` flags you might need, but keep in mind that most compilation flags will require you to install additional packages.

 In the end Emacs will get installed in `/usr/local/` and you'll have the `emacs` (and `emacs-29.0.50`) binary under `/usr/local/bin`.
 Just run it and that's it.
 I'm writing this article from my brand new
 Emacs 29 running on WSL and it's gorgeous - gone are the blurry fonts and the need to use a 3rd party X server as a stop-gap measure.
 It also seems that Emacs is a bit snappier, but this might be just my wishful thinking.
+My favorite improvement - Emacs doesn't die when my computer goes to sleep (this was a nasty limitation of the X server I was using with Windows 10).

 ![emacs_with_pgtk.png](/assets/images/emacs_with_pgtk.png)